mayasharma2110/Bookworm/README.md

 Result - The feature acted as expected and it did take me to the edit review page.

 Expected - When the user clicks to delete a review they are asked if they want to proceed, yes or no. I they click no the current page is reloaded.
-If they click yes this review is soft deleted in the database (display changes from Y or N) and they are taken to the home page.
+If they click yes, this review is soft deleted in the database (display changes from Y or N) and they are taken to the home page.

 Testing - Tested the feature clicking on a review to delete and then no.